NAMTeam/namteam.github.io/README.md

 {{< /table >}}
 ```

 `class` will accept any Bootstrap class.
 Note that if color is required to highlight status, add `nam-compat-status` to the `class` parameter.
-This will highlight individual cells based on what's inside them (yes/no/partial).
+This will highlight individual cells based on what's inside them (yes/no/partial/limited).
+A Javascript function will process the table to automatically add `data-compat` tags to fields that fit requirements.
+Add the `processed` class to prevent this from happening, as it's assumed you will have customised the table accordingly.
 Any other text will not be styled.

-**NOTE:** In future this will be refined to allow us to explain why a particular piece does not have full compatibility.

 **NOTE:** Table headings are mandatory, otherwise if you want finer control use HTML instead.

 ## Credits